HimanshuTinker555/FAKE_NEWS_PREDICTION/README.md

 ## Introduction
 Develop a machine learning program to identify when a news source may be producing fake news.
 We aim to use a corpus of labeled real and fake new articles to build a classifier that can make decisions about information based on the content from the corpus.
 The model will focus on identifying fake news sources, based on multiple articles originating from a source.
 Once a source is labeled as a producer of fake news, we can predict with high confidence that any future articles from that source will also be fake news.

+In this dataset we can use different type of model to predict the dataset-
+* Logistic Regression
+* Decision Tree Classifier
+* Kneighbor classifier
+* random Forest Classifier
+* Gradient Boost Classifier

 ## Dataset Description
 * train.csv: A full training dataset with the following attributes: